CCA-Public/digital-archives-manual/guides/ingest.md

 2. The Digital Archivist will copy the SIPs to the /mnt/incoming/transfers "staging area" on csp-arch-03 using rsync and schedule a time for ingest.
 3. When it is time for ingest, the Digital Archivist will move the appropriate SIPs to the Automation Tools watched folder for ingest in batches of <50 SIPs at a time.
 Archivematica will then ingest each of the SIPs, one at a time.
 4. QA the ingests, marking all information in an [Archivematica ingest spreadsheet](https://github.com/timothyryanwalsh/cca-digitalarchivesmanual/blob/master/forms/amatica_ingest_spreadsheet.xlsx):
     * For each SIP, ensure that Transfer and Ingest completed successfully and that the AIP was stored.
+Click “Archival storage” at the top of the Archivematica page, and ensure all of your SIPs are there.
+If they are listed, then they have successfully completed.
     * For each SIP, add the following information to your Ingest spreadsheet:
         * Identifier
         * Accession